 Space Canopy and Greenbubbles

-Smaller variant of the Canopy Plant
+Smaller variants of the Canopy Plant |

-The Space Canopy is a smaller variant of the Canopy Plant, intended to create a breathable atmosphere around smaller planetoids and asteroids.
+The Space Canopy is a biologically-grown membrane, a smaller variant of the Canopy Plant, intended to create a breathable atmosphere around smaller planetoids and asteroids.
 Because such objects have minimal gravity, the Space Canopy cannot rely upon its own weight to counteract internal air pressure.
 For this reason the Space Canopy plant grows a network of strong, elastic biofibres within its outer surface to retain air without rupturing.

 This variant was developed by Soft Cathedral refugees who had emigrated to the Zoeific Biopolity after the eighth Sagittarius Periphery War.
 The Space Canopy can be grown on carbonaceous asteroids, inner system dead comet cores or even on an airless moon that has volatiles enough in its crust.
 It can be directed to cover individual craters or an entire planetary body.
 Its growth process is roughly the same as that of the original Canopy Plant but the canopy consists of a tougher, more radiation resistant double-walled membrane.
 A reservoir of water between the walls of the membrane provides the majority of the interior's radiation protection.